Metformin and bloody stools

 5. Inflammatory Bowel Disease: Conditions like Crohn’s disease and ulcerative colitis can cause inflammation and bleeding in the digestive tract.

-See also List of metformin tablets
+See also Low dose below 500mg of metformin

 If you notice blood in your stool, it is important to consult a healthcare provider for proper evaluation and diagnosis.
 Ignoring this symptom can lead to serious health complications.